ParanoidUser/yolo/CHANGEME.md

 42 bottles of rum on the wall, 42 bottles of rum!
 You take one down, you pass it around, 41 bottles of rum on the wall.

+41 bottles of rum on the wall, 41 bottles of rum!
+You take one down, you pass it around, 40 bottles of rum on the wall.

 to be continued...